Azure/azure-sdk-for-python/sdk/ai/azure-ai-inference/README.md

 <!-- END SNIPPET -->

-The printed result of course depends on the model.
-You may get something like this: `Hello!
+The printed result of course depends on the model, but you should get something like this: `Hello!
 I'd be happy to help answer your question.
 There are 5,280 feet in a mile`.

 To generate completions for additional messages, simply call `client.create` multiple times using the same `client`.